Bandhavgarh & Kanha

 Kanha Zone

-Core zone with iconic Kanha meadows — the park's most famous landscape.
+Core zone with iconic Kanha meadows, one of the park's most recognisable landscapes.

 - Kanha Meadows